 If budget shopping isn't your style, then the Causeway Bay district might be just the thing for you.
 It is most famous for the hip and chic fashion retail stores found along its streets, but you will also find SOGO, Hong Kong's favourite department store right there.
 Plus, Causeway Bay is also home to Times Square Shopping Mall, one of the largest malls in this shopper's city.

 Be it young or old, rain or shine, Hong Kong Disneyland lives up to Walt Disney's proclamation of it being 'The Happiest Place on Earth'.
 Here, you can shake hands with Donald Duck, snap a photo with Marvel's Iron Man (whom you absolutely love 3000) or wave howdy partner to Woody and Jessie from Toy Story.

-Ocean Park opened in 1977 and has been thrilling visitors with its animal exhibits, stomach-flipping rollercoasters and attractions ever since.
-The park is situated on the south side of the island and covers a vast 915,000 square metres.
-Exhibits include Adventures in Australia, featuring adorable koalas and sprightly wallabies, and Shark Mystique, a journey to the depths of the ocean to meet over a hundred sharks and rays.
+Another famous theme park in Hong Kong is Ocean Park.
+First opened in 1977, Ocean Park has been thrilling visitors with its animal exhibits, stomach-flipping rollercoasters and attractions ever since.
+Some exhibits include 'Adventures in Australia' that features adorable koalas and wallabies, as well as Shark Mystique, a journey to the depths of the ocean to meet fearsome sharks and rays.